 Have you heard of the Yale Young Global Scholars program but aren't sure if it's worth attending?
 YYGS is a summer program for high school students run by Yale University.
 Some attendees love their experience, while others don't feel the program is worth its high price tag.
 So, should you apply?

 This article will explain exactly what the benefits and drawbacks of YYGS are, as well as the questions you need to ask yourself before you make a decision to attend.

 What Is the Yale Young Global Scholars Program?

 Yale Young Global Scholars (previously known as "Ivy Scholars") is a summer enrichment program for high school students.
 It offers three sessions, in June and July, where students spend 13 days in one of five programs.
-(YYGS hopes to offer both residential and online sessions for June and July 2022 due to COVID-19.
-Updates will be posted on the program's COVID-19 page.)
+YYGS will return to residential sessions for June and July 2023.

 By participating in the program, students can learn about a subject of particular interest to them and spend time with like-minded peers.
 Each program includes lectures, seminars, and a capstone project.
 The Yale Global Scholars program emphasizes small lectures, collaborative learning, and a diverse community.
 Roughly 2,500 students from over 120 countries attend each summer.